wad11656/SetRegion-GUI/README.md

 Converts the region sectors of PS1 `.bin` disc images into JAP, PAL, or USA without modifying the game's display resolution.

 ### Why?
-Primarily used today to fix/increase certain PS1 games' compatibility on the PSP & Vita (Adrenaline) PS1 emulators.
+Primarily used today to fix/increase certain PS1 games' compatibility on the PSP & Vita-Adrenaline PS1 emulators.

 ### How does changing the region sectors help?
 In the mid-2000s, the PSP homebrew scene discovered that assigning custom Game IDs to PS1 discs when creating an EBOOT (as opposed to using <a href="https://user-images.githubusercontent.com/16929664/189551050-48756bcd-da1f-4743-b8d4-7c8d4be223f4.png">their native IDs</a>) can increase compatibility on the PSP PS1 emulator.
 (This behavior carried over to the Vita too.)